pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 To add a GitHub organization to Pulumi, an admin of the GitHub organization must first grant the Pulumi OAuth app the [`read:org` scope](https://github.com/settings/connections/applications/7cf9078f3c92b17a5f0f).
 This is required to verify memberships within the GitHub organization.
-The Pulumi Console will not have access to any of the organization's source code, issues, or other data.
+Pulumi will not have access to any of the organization's source code, issues, or other data.

 ### GitLab Identity Provider